vlandham/captain_z/out/captain_z.md

 Captain Z pulled Wind Drinker around to point directly at the entrance to the bay.
 It was still open, and free of ships.
 Despite the cannon fire and the commotion all around, Captain Z smiled at her luck. _We made it,_ she thought.

 That's when she saw the Sea Breaker slowly maneuvering through the waters towards the entrance.
-Captain Z's hear was gripped with fear.
+Captain Z's heart was gripped with fear.
 Spears had seen her, and was going to cut them off before they made it out!

 #

 Captain Z panicked.
-The Sea Breaker was big enough to block much of their way out.
+The Sea Breaker was big enough to block most of the entrance.
 Wind Drinker could probably dodge around it, but then they would be in open water.
 Out there, with no other ships around, Captain Spears would be free to blast away with his cannons.
 Captain Z knew her ship couldn't stand up to that kind of fire power.
 They would be helpless if Spears attacked.
 The game would be up.

 If Spears and his crew boarded the ship, Captain Z would most likely be held captive.
 The children would be prisoners in the Port of Goodnews, with no one to protect them.
 And the feathers would be stolen.

 The feathers!

-Captain Z had forgotten her treasure, but now she wondered if they might be her one chance out.
+Captain Z had forgotten her treasure, but now she wondered if they might be her one chance to get out.

 _What if Wind Drinker is my steed?_ She wondered.
 There was only one way to find out.

 She roped the wheel steady so that it stayed on course.
-They were still headed right for the entrance to the bay.
+They were still headed straight out to open water.
 The Sea Breaker was reaching the entrance already.
-It slowed near the western edge of the entrance.
+It slowed near the western edge and straightened out.

 Captain Z pulled the feathers out of her pocket and looked them over.
 Then she slowly touched them to the ship's wheel.

 Nothing happened.

 She didn't loose hope.
 Moving to the front deck, she tried the floor, the railing, and even the main mast.
-She touched the feather to each spot hoping for some magic to happen.
+She touched the feathers to each spot hoping for some magic to happen.
 But the feathers did nothing, and the ship remained in the water.

 Lucy, Orion, and Nova watched Captain Z frantically move about the ship, jamming the feathers here and there.
 They could feel the fear rising in their bellies.
 Even Muddle above started to caw with fear.